 At the expiration of the lease of its office accommodation, HomeStart is required in accordance with the lease agreement to return the premises to its original condition ('make good').
-The costs involved in doing so have been included in the cost of HomeStart's ROU assets.
+The costs involved in doing so have been included in the cost of HomeStart's right-of-use assets.
 This amount has been calculated as an estimate of future costs.